hostingstack/hs-build/README.md

   * Preparations above done.
   * Ran `mr run build` once, successfully.
-  * Run ./build-vm demo.raw
+  * Run `./build-vm demo.raw`
-    * or, for a VMware VM, run ./build-vm --format vmdk demo.vmdk
+    * or, for a VMware VM, run `./build-vm --format vmdk demo.vmdk`
-  * Load demo.img or demo.vmdk in a Hypervisor of your choice, and give it some time to boot.
+  * Load `demo.img` (or `demo.vmdk`) in a Hypervisor of your choice, and give it some time to boot.
 3GB RAM minimum.
   * After bootup it will create templates, this will take some minutes.

-If you have a Debian mirror near you, also set --mirror http://url.to.mirror/debian .
+If you have a Debian mirror near you, also set `--mirror http://url.to.mirror/debian`.

 Demo VM Info